40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 The Best 40 Stores Like Target

-Some of Target’s competitors have the same one-stop approach that gathers everything a household needs to buy in one location.
+Some of Target’s competitors offer the same one-stop approach, gathering everything a household needs to buy in one location.

 Meanwhile, others focus on one aspect only: groceries, home products, or apparel.